Logo

 Paul Simon is one of a small number of performers who are named as the copyright owner on their recordings.

-In February 2009, Paul Simon performed back-to-back shows in New York City at the Beacon Theatre, which had recently been renovated.
+In February 2009, Paul Simon performed back-to-back shows in New York City at the recently renovated Beacon Theatre.

 Paul Simon released a new song called "Getting Ready for Christmas Day" on November 10,2010.